 Arc'teryx Incendo Jacket

 If you're venturing far from home and there is the slightest chance inclement weather could dampen your outing, the Arc'teryx Incendo is a fantastic solution.
 While offering the same weather protection the "emergency" jackets provided, the Incendo retains its ability to vent and breath as well.
-This was a rare attribute in running jackets and boosted the Arc'teryx into our top pick for trail running.
-The Incendo also earned high marks for its portability and light weight.
+This is rare in running jackets and boosted the Arc'teryx into the top of our standings.
+The Incendo also earned high marks for its portability and lightweight.

 Can pack into its pocket

 This jacket is expensive, but that's no surprise for getting the best.
 It also may be a little lightweight for some people as their everyday jacket.
 We have high scoring burlier options below.
 The Incendo has now been the Editors' Choice for three years: it's an excellent jacket with staying power in our rankings.